 - Using the panel that shows your local hard drive, browse and locate the files that you would like to upload to the server.

 - Once you have selected the files on your local drive, transfer the files to the remote directory by dragging and dropping those files from the local panel to the remote panel, or by clicking on the Upload or Copy button (again, method will vary by FTP client).
+If you are downloading files from the web server, drag and drop files from the remote panel to the local panel or select files on the remote panel and click the download button.

 - Remember to disconnect once you have finished transferring your files.